What should News Futures

 News Futures runs on the energy of people who want to do more than stay informed — they want to shape the field.
 For the 2026–2027 cycle, there are three primary ways to engage, each designed for a different kind of contribution and level of commitment.

-Expand each guide below for full information on eligibility, structure, funding, and how to apply.
+Expand each guide below for full information on eligibility, structure, funding, selection process, and how to apply.
+Proposals and nominations for all three open in April 2026.

 -